K9 Fire Patrol

 Keep an eye out for any fire wardens on your local patch!
-Or even sign up yourself – simply email me at Henry.Howells@naturalengland.org.uk to sign up and start protecting your local heath.
+Or even sign up yourself – simply email us at firstname.lastname@example.org to sign up and start protecting your local heath.

 Does your heath need a local K9 Fire Patrol?